fieryknight2/minesweeper/README.md

 ## Usage and Controls

+### Console Version

 Run `python main.py` to start the game.

 The game uses a grid of squares, each designated by a letter and a number.
 To designate a square, use the algebraic notation, e.g. `a1` for the first square in the first row.
 To flag a square, use the flag character `f`.
 For example, `fa1` would flag the first square in the first row.
 To un-flag a square, use the flag character `f` again.

+### GUI Version

+Run `python main.py --use-gui` to start the game.

+Start the game by clicking any tile.
+The timer will then start ticking.
+To flag a tile, click a tile with the right mouse button.
+To quit the game, click the Quit button.

 ### Command line arguments